 Pakistan, last week reached a mutual understanding with the Zimbabwe Cricket Union to cancel a proposed ODI tri series in Zimbabwe, also featuring the West Indies, scheduled to be held sometime in late August and early September.

-- West Indies to tour Pakistan for three T20s in 2018
+- Jason Mohammed to lead West Indies for three T20s in Pakistan

 - Pakistan’s tour of Zimbabwe officially called off